edamianreynoso/arc-assb-controller/paper/main_draft.md

 5. **Fixed vs. learned control:** All ARC controllers use hand-designed gains.
 End-to-end learning of control parameters (e.g., via reinforcement meta-learning) could yield more adaptive solutions.

 6. **Statistical validity and reporting:** Recovery Time (RT) is capped at `rt_max` when the strict recovery criterion is not met; this should be interpreted as "no recovery within the evaluation window," not as a measured recovery time (Appendix D.2).
 Effect sizes for RI can become numerically extreme when one group has near-zero variance (Table 11); we report these values, but readers should focus on the underlying distributions and the binary fact that ARC can drive RI to zero in several lines.
-[EDITADO]

-7. **Threshold sensitivity:** Safety thresholds (`a_safe`, `s_safe`) are tuned empirically.
-Automatic, context-dependent threshold adaptation is a promising direction.
+7. **Threshold sensitivity:** Safety thresholds ($a_{safe}, s_{safe}$) were tuned empirically.
+However, a grid sweep sensitivity analysis on the `reward_flip` scenario demonstrated that system stability (PerfMean and RI) remains remarkably robust across a wide range of thresholds ($a_{safe}, s_{safe} \in [0.4, 0.8]$), indicating that precise tuning is not a prerequisite for effective regulation in basic scenarios.
+Context-dependent threshold adaptation remains a promising direction for more dynamic environments.

 ---